openscm/continuous-timeseries/docs/further-background/index.md

 Points we aim to cover:

-- Context and background on the library
-- Why it was created
+- Context and background on the library, including why it was created
 - Connections within this library and between this library and others
+- Deeper (than what is in [the tutorials][tutorials]) exploration into some of the concepts in this library

 ## Why did we build this API?